 Narrator 1: Once upon a time there was a tiny crooked crack in the ceiling of a big white house.
-No one paid much attention to the little crack because it was VERY small and barely seen.
+No one paid much attention to the little crack because it was VERY small and hardly noticeable.

-Narrator 2: Besides, everything else in the big white house was working.
-Plus, VERY famous people were visiting often and saying...
+Narrator 2: Besides, everything else in the big white house was working and VERY famous people were visiting regularly and commenting...